Human Action Localization with Sparse Spatial Supervision: Introduction

-Localizing actions in videos is a challenging task which has received increasing attention over the past few years.
-Recently, significant progress was achieved, see for example~\cite{fat,weinzaepfelICCV15,WangQT14}.
-Nevertheless, these methods require a large amount of supervision.
-For instance, per-frame bounding box annotations are used for training class-specific detectors~\cite{fat,weinzaepfelICCV15}.
-Wang \etal~\cite{WangQT14} additionally require pose annotations, as they represent actions as a sequence of skeleton models.
-Several works have suggested to generate action proposals before classifying them~\cite{marian2015unsupervised,van2015apt}.
-However, supervision is still required for learning to classify these hundreds or thousands of proposals.
-Consequently, all these approaches are restricted to relatively small datasets because of the supervision cost and can not be generalized easily to more classes.
+\IEEEPARstart{A}{ction} classification has been widely studied over the past decade and state-of-the-art methods~\cite{wang:hal-01145834,2streamsCNN,tran2014c3d,yue2015beyond,TSN2016ECCV} now achieve excellent performance.
+However, to analyze video content in more detail, we need to localize actions in space and time.
+Detecting actions in videos is a challenging task which has received increasing attention over the past few years.
+Recently, significant progress has been achieved in supervised action localization, see for example~\cite{fat,weinzaepfelICCV15,WangQT14,Saha2016,MR2RCNN}.
+However these methods require a large amount of annotation, i.e., bounding box annotations in every frame.
+Such annotations are, for example, used to train Convolutional Neural Networks (CNNs)~\cite{fat,weinzaepfelICCV15,Saha2016,MR2RCNN} at the bounding box level.
+Several works have suggested to generate action proposals before classifying them~\cite{marian2015unsupervised,van2015apt}, however they generate hundreds of proposals for a video, thus supervision is still required to label them in order to train a classifier.
+Consequently, all these approaches require full supervision, where action localization needs to be annotated in every frame.
+This makes scaling up to a large dataset difficult.
+The goal of this paper is to move away from full supervision, similar in spirit to recent work on weakly-supervised object localization~\cite{multifoldMIL,bilen2016weakly}.

+Recently, Mettes~et al.~\cite{mettes2016spot} have addressed action localization with another annotation scheme, e.g. with pointly-supervised proposals.
+A large number of candidate proposals are obtained using APT~\cite{van2015apt}, a method based on grouping dense trajectories.
+They show that Multiple Instance Learning (MIL) applied directly on these proposals performs poorly.
+They thus introduce point supervision and incorporate an overlap measure between annotated points and proposals into the mining process.
+This requires annotating a point in every frame.
+In this paper we go a step further and significantly reduce the number of frames to annotate.
+To this end, we leverage the fact that actors are humans and extract human tubes.
+Given these human tubes, our approach uses only one spatial annotation per action instance, see Figure~\ref{fig:intro}.
+We show that such a sparse annotation scheme is sufficient to train state-of-the-art action detectors.